 Likewise, if you develop confidence by hitting wedges or short irons consistently to the heart of the green you can progress simply and naturally to approaching the green from longer distances.
 But persist in topping or chunking the longer irons or fairway woods which you do not yet have the ability to play, and you may significantly impair both your enjoyment and your speed of improvement.

-Have the discipline to stick to a sound game management plan and you can be shooting in the 80s sooner than you thought possible.
+Have the discipline to stick to a sound game management plan and you can be playing consistently better golf, shooting in the 80s sooner than you thought possible.